lichanghong/HHShellClient/README.md

 The MAC system itself provides so many scripting capabilities.
 Why not combine these capabilities and let an app complete your task?

-Auto build is a good example
+CI is a good example

 This sample project is developed with swift 5.0